SAM-SPL 64 - Sample Splitter

 - For Logic (by Apple), is the side chain that you assign to the plugin.

 TriggerThe Trigger section lets you define when the sampler kicks in after you press the button.
-You can adjust it by clicking on the arrows.
+You can adjust it by clicking on the arrows or clicking on the LCD window itself and dragging the mouse up or down.

 Because the sampling duration is defined as a multiple of bars, the Play (Sync) mode is particularly convenient to very quickly and easily sample the host in a fashion where each slice is perfectly aligned with the tempo and loop perfectly.